 Downton Shabby, Design Team: Penny Weinstein, Lois Dwartz, Model: Hayden Lambek

 The ladies in waiting at the English manor house, Downton Shabby, flew into an uproar at the news that Lady Lillian Lewis has been invited to the States to appear in a Trashion Show.
 The challenge of turning rubble into bubbles hooked her on the idea, as she was known worldwide for her uncanny use of trash to create her daily attire.
-Today, on the runway, she is sporting a fascinator designed using a wedding cake topper, a jacket knit from skeins of yarn and sari scraps, a fabulous Elizabethan collar adorned with old lace doilies, parts of a yo-yo quilt, and antique puzzle pieces, a royal sash created from cut up tag sale shower curtains and old chair trim remnants, a royal scepter fashioned together using discarded newsprint role and more, and finally a traditional skirt made in the style of her Victorian ancecstors from newspaper panels, glass bottle milk caps, surveyors tape and more.
+Today, on the runway, she is sporting a designed using a wedding cake topper, a jacket knit from skeins of yarn and sari scraps, a fabulous Elizabethan collar adorned with old lace doilies, parts of a yo-yo quilt, and antique puzzle pieces, a royal sash created from cut up tag sale shower curtains and old chair trim remnants, a royal scepter fashioned together using discarded newsprint role and more, and finally a traditional skirt made in the style of her Victorian ancestors from newspaper panels, glass bottle milk caps, surveyors tape and more.
 Our Lady Lillian has always lived by the words of her dearly departed friend and partner in crime, Mae West: "Too much of a good thing can be wonderful."
 Her entry into this year's Project Refuge certainly bears that out.

 Comments will be approved before showing up.